bwnyasse/blockchain-playground/ethereum/DApps/metamask_connect/README.md

 # metamask_connect

-How to build a modern web Dapp with Flutter!
+How to build a modern web Dapp with Flutter that connects to Web3 providers !

 We will use :